bloominstituteoftechnology/nasa-photo-of-the-day/DAY_TWO_README.md

 ## _MVP Requirements:_

-- Refactor your project using a component library that was covered in class (SemanticUI or styled-components)
+- Refactor your project using a component library that was covered in class (SemanticUI or styled-components).
-- Implement and use at least a few styled components to beautify your project
+- Implement and use at least a few styled components to beautify your project.
-- Finally, implement snapshot testing in your react application

 ## Stretch Problems